Moons of Uranus: Irregular moons

-List
+List of moons

 Orbital diagram of the orbital inclination and orbital distances for Uranus's rings and moon system at various scales.
 Open the image for full resolution.

 The Uranian moons are listed here by orbital period, from shortest to longest.
 Moons massive enough for their surfaces to have collapsed into a spheroid are highlighted in light blue and bolded.
 The inner and major moons all have prograde orbits.
 Irregular moons with retrograde orbits are shown in dark grey.
 Margaret, the only known irregular moon of Uranus with a prograde orbit, is shown in light grey.
 The orbits and mean distances of the irregular moons are variable over short timescales due to frequent planetary and solar perturbations, therefore the listed orbital elements of all irregular moons are averaged over a 10,000-year numerical integration by Sheppard et al. (2024).
 These may differ from osculating orbital elements provided by other sources.
 The orbital elements of the inner moons listed here are based on the epoch of 1 January 2025; those for the major moons are based on the epoch of 1 January 2000; while orbital elements of irregular satellites are based on the epoch of 1 January 2020.